QuantEcon/lecture-source-jl/source/rst/getting_started_julia/julia_essentials.rst

 Julia functions are convenient:

-* Any number of functions can be defined in a given file
+* Any number of functions can be defined in a given file.

-* Any "value" can be passed to a function as an argument, including other functions
+* Any "value" can be passed to a function as an argument, including other functions.

-* Functions can be (and often are) defined inside other functions
+* Functions can be (and often are) defined inside other functions.

-* A function can return any kind of value, including functions
+* A function can return any kind of value, including functions.

-We'll see many examples of these structures in the following lectures
+We'll see many examples of these structures in the following lectures.

-For now let's just cover some of the different ways of defining functions
+For now let's just cover some of the different ways of defining functions.

 Return Statement